 What is an IT Strategy?

 Before diving into the details of strategic IT aspects, a proper definition of the term IT strategy and its characteristics is necessary.
-The academic literature provides various conceptual perspectives on the IT strategy, i.e., referring to its function to deliver business value, IT strategy as the use of IT “to support the business strategy on the IT strategy, referring to its planning function of the IT organization,, and referring to how the IT is perceived within the organization (Chen et al., 2010, p.
+The academic literature provides various conceptual perspectives on IT strategy, i.e., referring to its function to deliver business value, IT strategy as the use of IT “to support the business strategy”; referring to its planning function in the IT organization; and referring to how IT is perceived within the organization (Chen et al., 2010, p.
 238).
-Following the global leading IT analyst and research firm Gartner, we understand IT strategy is “the discipline that defines how IT will be used to help businesses win in their chosen business context” (Gartner 2021, n.p.).
+Following the global leading IT analyst and research firm Gartner, we define IT strategy as “the discipline that defines how IT will be used to help businesses win in their chosen business context” (Gartner, 2021, n.p.).

 This definition indicates two things: